 With considerable effort, she forced those thoughts out of her mind.
 It was too late now anyway.
 A decision would be made shortly that would have a profound effect on one life and a ripple effect on many others – including hers.
 However, she was not concerned about herself.
-Her attention was focused completely on her client, Teresa Hampton, a young woman with a developmental disability.
+Her attention was focused completely on her client, Teresa Hampton, a young woman with Down syndrome.
 Marilyn was worried that she’d created false hope even though she had the best of intentions.

 The organization she worked for attempted to find employment opportunities for individuals with intellectual challenges.
 Her job was often frustrating because the business community was still reluctant to even consider hiring people they unfairly assumed would not be able to do the work.

 After facing an endless stream of closed doors, she had come up with the idea of trying to place a person with a disability on the staff of a long-term care facility.

 In many ways, both the residents and the individual with challenges represented populations that were vulnerable.
 These two groups were sometimes kept out of the mainstream of society and yet both had so much to offer.
 It was her hope that bringing them together would be a positive experience for all.
 But it proved to be a hard sell.